gmlewis/bible-codes/TheLittleBook.md

 I am the good shepherd who gave himself for the flock.
 I am he that will rule the earth from David’s throne and will smite the nations with a rod of iron.
 I am he who is worthy to take the book and break the seals.
-I am he who commands the angel ascending from the east, having the seal of the living God, for they will seal my 144,000, even the servants of the living God.
+I am he who commands the angel ascending from the east, having the seal of the living God, for they will seal my 144,000, even the servants of the living God.
-I am he who will stand on Mount Zion with my 144,000, and they will sing a new song that no man can learn.
+I am he who will stand on Mount Zion with my 144,000, and they will sing a new song that no man can learn.
-I am Lord of Lords and King of Kings, and I do come to make war on the kings of the earth, for their time has come.
+I am Lord of Lords and King of Kings, and I do come to make war on the kings of the earth, for their time has come.
 I am he who is coming for my Bride, for my appearing is at hand.
 Ready yourselves, my Bride!

 102